 Below is a compilation of answers to questions we’ve received from grantees (updated regularly), organized into these categories: Flexibility for Current Grant Funds, Milestones and Reporting for Current Grants, Impacts on Grant Applications, and Emergency Response Funding and Other Resources (click on each option to expand).

-Please note: If you can’t find the answer you’re looking for, please contact your program officer (find them under “Philanthropy”).
+Note: If you can’t find the answer you’re looking for, please contact your program officer (find them under “Community Investment & Impact”).
 If you are unsure who your program officer is, please contact email@example.com.